Observing Fair Trade Month: why it means not taking the short-cuts

 Planting native tree species maximizes the positive impact of the reforestation project and reduces the harm imposed on existing communities and ecosystems.

-Ultimately, it’s not sufficient to just look at labels.
+Ultimately, it’s not sufficient to simply look at labels.
 The fair trade movement is about calling into question the existing structures and processes in our global supply chains, which means we can’t take short cuts.
-Businesses must do more than simply meet the minimum requirements determined by fair trade labels, and as conscious consumers it can go a long way to be discerning about which brands, labels, and projects we choose to support.
+Businesses must do more than meet the minimum requirements determined by fair trade labels, and as conscious consumers it can go a long way to be discerning about which brands, labels, and projects we choose to support.

 P.S.
 Are you working with an organization that values fair trade principles?
 If so, let’s collaborate!
 Grow Ahead is looking to partner with mission-aligned organizations to boost our projects.
 We’d love to help advance your sustainability mission, whether in a Giving Tuesday project or a longer-term partnership.
-If you’re interested, do reach out to Rui Qi at [email protected] !
+If you’re interested, do reach out at [email protected] !

 - Small-scale Farmers Fact Sheet